-1.1 The Board Charter sets out the principal functions, composition, roles and responsibilities of the Board of Directors (“Board”) of Ygl Convergence Berhad and its Group (“YGL”).
+1.1 The Board Charter (or “Charter”) sets out the principal functions, composition, roles and responsibilities of the Board of Directors (“Board”) of Ygl Convergence Berhad (“Ygl” or “the Company”) and its Group.

 1.4 The Board has a duty to ensure that appropriate accountability and internal control systems are in place.

-1.5 This charter states YGL’s commitment to corporate governance.
+1.5 This Charter states Ygl’s commitment to corporate governance.
 It is not an all inclusive document and should be read as a broad expression of principles.
-The Board will review this charter on an annual basis or as and when it is necessary.

-1.6 The Board recognizes the value of good governance and endorses the Malaysian Code On Corporate Governance 2012 which focuses on strengthening the efficiency and effectiveness of the board in carrying out their fiduciary duties and responsibilities.
+1.6 The Board recognises the value of good governance and endorses the Malaysian Code on Corporate Governance (“MCCG”) which focuses on strengthening the efficiency and effectiveness of the Board in carrying out their fiduciary duties and responsibilities.

-3.1 As a public company listed on the Malaysian Stock Exchange, YGL must comply with the Companies Act, 1965 and the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad (“Bursa Securities”) as well as all other applicable laws and regulations and their subsequent amendments thereto.
+3.1 As a public company listed on the Malaysian Stock Exchange, Ygl must comply with the Companies Act 2016 (“CA 2016”) and the ACE Market Listing Requirements (“AMLR”) of Bursa Malaysia Securities Berhad (“Bursa Securities”) as well as all other applicable laws and regulations and their subsequent amendments thereto.

-3.2 As a company operating in the Asia Pacific region, namely Singapore, Thailand, Hong Kong and China, YGL must ensure that it is aware of and complies with all applicable laws in those jurisdictions.
+3.2 As a company operating in the Asia Pacific region, namely Singapore, Hong Kong and China, Ygl must ensure that it is aware of and complies with all applicable laws in those jurisdictions.

 i) Oversee compliance with listing requirements for timely reporting and continuous disclosure of relevant information.